-The first PCA was performed on all five chronologies for the overlapping time period 1845-1981, resulting in a first principal component which explained 47.5% of the variation, and a second component which explained 22.3%.
-The scores plot shown in figure 4 illustrates the relationship between the five chronologies with respect to the first two principal components.
-The second PCA was performed on the subset of four chronologies which extended back to the year 1750.
-Overlapping portions of the first principal components that resulted from both decompositions were compared via correlation to confirm that both of these were in fact accounting for the same independent axis (pearson r: 0.91; pval ≪ 0.01).
-Principal components were concatened to form a single proxy record extending from 1750 to 1981.
-This new proxy record had an increased correlation with mjPR and jjPDSI, which suggests that moisture is a key driver in annual radial increase as shown in table 4 and figures 5 and 7.
-The PCA also increased the correlation between the growth proxy and temperature as shown in figure 6, although the correlation was not strong (but nevertheless was still significant).
-Correlation maps showing the spatial correlation between the first principal component and each of the climatic variables are showin in figures 8, 9, and 10.
+The first PCA was performed on all five chronologies for the overlapping time period 1845-1981, resulting in a first principal component which explained 47.5% of the common variance, and a second component which explained 22.3%.
+The scores plot (Fig. 3) illustrates the relationship between the five chronologies with respect to the first two principal components: all chronologies have a positive score along PCA1 and a negative score along PCA2, except for WD The second PCA was performed on the subset of four chronologies which extended back to the year 1750 (LH, BM, WD, CC).
+WHAT ARE THE RESULTS OF THE SECOND PCA?
+Overlapping portions of the first principal components that resulted from both decompositions were compared via correlation to confirm that both of these were in fact accounting for the same independent axis (pearson r= 0.91; p < 0.01).
+Principal components were merged at the year 1845 (PcA2:1750-1844, PCA1: 1845-1981) to form a single proxy record extending from 1750 to 1981.
+When comparing the merged PCA time-series with monthly climate variable,s, we generally find stronger correlations than for BM (Fig. 4).
+This is particularly true for tempeartures of theprevious year June (r=…, p<…), precipitation sums for the months May and June (r=, p<), and PDSI for the months… (r=…, p<) (Fig. 5).

-A high correlation in itself is not enough to guarantee the validity of a potential reconstruction, although the high correlation between the principal component proxy and both mosture variables does warrant further investigation.
-We tested the both mjPR and jjPDSI as candidate variables for climatic reconstruction by splitting the time interval for which there was weather data into calibration and verification periods to assess the reconstruction accuracy statistics.
+In a next step, we tested mjPR and jjPDSI as potential reconstruction targets in a split calibration/verification scheme (REF; Table 4).
 Both the 1901-1940 and 1941-1981 periods of data were used in turn as the calibration period, to determine if the accuracy of the reconstruction was sufficient to warrant further analysis.
-The verification of accuracy statistics using mjPR and jjPDSI in turn as dependent variables are shown in 4.

-When the earlier period (1901-1941) was used as the calibration period, for mjPR the RE and CE were both relatively small but nevertheless still greater than 0, while the same statistics for jjPDSI were much larger.
-When the later period (1941-1981) was used as the calibration period, for mjPR both the RE and CE were much larger than those obtained when calibration was done using the earlier period, while for jjPDSI both the RE and CE were negative indicating a poor fit of the reconstruction model.
-For both calibration periods and climate variables, the calibration and verification r2 statistics were quite large (0.57 - 0.75), and all were significant (p < 0.05).
-Similarly, all GLK statistics for both climate variable and over both calibration periods were significant (p < 0.05).
-Overall, the late calibration period was superior to the early calibration period for mjPR, while the opposite was true for jjPDSI.
-The key statistics which typically determine the accuracy of a reconstruction are the RE and CE, and our decision to focus on a mjPR moisture reconstruction was determined based on these values.
-The final reconstruction was calibrated using the entire 1901-1981 interval, since all statistics were favorable and suggested that the proxy time series was stationary and linear with respect to precipitation data throughout that period.
+Overall calibration and verification r2 statistics (0.57 - 0.75, p<0.05) and GLK values (…, p<…) were strong, However, when the earlier period (1901-1941) was used as the calibration period, the RE and CE statistics for mjPR were low but greater than 0 and these statistics were higher for jjPDSI for the same period.
+RE and CE were also higher for mjPR using the later calibration period, whereas values for jjPDSI were negative, indicating a poor fit of the reconstruction model.
+RE and CE are key statistics to determine the skill of a reconstruction, and our decision to reconstruct early summer (May-June) precipitation rather than summer PDSI was based on these values.
+Our final MJPr reconstruction was calibrated against the entire 1901-1981 interval.